Heapy/awesome-kotlin/app/rss/articles/Kotlin null safety and its performance considerations -- part 1.md

 As we can see the rule is simple – every time we go from the _plaform type_ to non-`null` type a runtime check is generated.
 Once weʼre in the `null`-safe world no additional validation is needed.

 In the examples above weʼve seen that the `checkExpressionValueIsNotNull` method takes a variable name as the second parameter.
 This is done so that when a `null` value is passed youʼll see an error message with the name of the variable in it.
 But as the name of the method implies the second parameter does not have to be a variable name.
 In fact itʼs always an expression name, but in the cases presented above we had simple one-variable expressions.
-If we had a more complicated expression…:
+If we had a more complicated expression...:

 ```kotlin
 fun funnyCase() {